oroinc/documentation/commerce/admin_guide/websites/index.rst

 * A dedicated web catalog that defines the website content (products, categories, web pages, etc)
 * A set of price lists that may be isolated from the other websites
-* Unique configuration that may (but not necessarily should) override the default system configuration
+* Unique configuration that may (but not necessarily should) override the organization configuration

 Learn more about website management from the following sections: